-Types of Cysts
+Other Types of Swellings

 Fine Needle Aspirate

-A biopsy is taking a larger chunk of tissue than with a fine needle aspirate.
-This is done under local or general anesthetic.
-A large portion of the mass is removed surgically and sent to the lab to see if it is cancerous or benign.
+A tissue biopsy is slightly more invasive, as it involves removing a small piece of the growth.
+This is generally done under local or general anesthesia.
+Your veterinarian will surgically remove a portion of the mass and send it out to the laboratory to determine whether it is concerning or benign.

 When to Seek Veterinary Care For a Mass